ComputationalRadiationPhysics/picongpu/alpaka/doc/markdown/user/implementation/library/Rationale.md

 There are two possible ways to tell the kernel about the accelerator type:
  1. The kernel is templated on the accelerator type ...
   * + This allows users to specialize them for different accelerators.
 (Is this is really necessary or desired?)
   * - The kernel has to be a class template.
-This does not allow C++ lambdas to be used as kernels because they are no templates themselves (but only their `operator()` can be templated in C++14).
+This does not allow C++ lambdas to be used as kernels because they are no templates themselves (but only their `operator()` can be templated).
   * - This prevents the user from instantiating an accelerator independent kernel before executing it.
   Because the memory layout in inheritance hierarchies is undefined a simple copy of the user kernel or its members to its specialized type is not possible platform independently.
   This would require a copy from UserKernel<TDummyAcc> to UserKernel<TAcc> to be possible.